 Execute Shell Commands

-Run shell commands on computer sessions with streaming or synchronous output.
+Run shell commands on cloud computers with streaming or synchronous output.

-You can execute shell commands on any computer session — browser or desktop.
+You can execute shell commands on any cloud computer — desktop or browser mode.
 This is useful for installing packages, running scripts, checking system state, or any task that needs a terminal.
-Commands run inside the session’s isolated container, not on your local machine.
+Commands run inside the computer’s Lightcone OS environment, not on your local machine.

 Synchronous execution